Study the nature of dynamical dark energy by measuring the CMB polarization rotation angle

 In the forecast, the multipoles range of power spectrum is $\ell \in [30,1500]$, which encompasses the angular scales where both the CMB signal and Galactic foregrounds contribute significantly.
 The impact of the multipole range on the constraint of $\beta$ is examined in Fig.~\ref{fig:sig_beta_vs_ell}.
-Since Galactic foregrounds dominate at low $\ell$, the constraining power quickly saturates once $\ell_{\min} \lesssim 100$.
-Conversely, increasing $\ell_{\max}$ beyond $\sim1000$ yields little additional improvement, as high-$\ell$ modes contribute marginally to breaking the degeneracy between $\alpha$ and $\beta$.
+Since Galactic foregrounds dominate at low $\ell$, increasing $\ell_{\max}$ beyond $\sim1000$ yields little additional improvement, as high-$\ell$ modes contribute marginally to breaking the degeneracy between $\alpha$ and $\beta$.
+On the other hand, the constraining power quickly saturates once $\ell_{\min} \lesssim 100$, this may due to the cosmic variance of power spectrum for small $\ell$.
 These results indicate that the effective multipole range for constraining isotropic polarization rotation angle with AliCPT-1’s wide-scan configuration is approximately $100 \lesssim \ell \lesssim 1000$.

 The results in Fig.~\ref{fig:sig_beta_vs_ell} also demonstrate that utilizing additional frequency bands helps improve the estimation precision of $\beta$.
 In particular, when combining AliCPT-1 with Planck HFI data, $\sigma_\beta$ is reduced by approximately $0.1\si{\degree}$.
 Further inclusion of Planck LFI bands yields only limited improvement.